-Plan amendment, restriction or accounting (applicable to reporting periods beginning on or after 1 January 2019).
+Plan amendment, restriction or accounting (effective for annual periods beginning on or after 1 January 2019).
 It is irrelevant for the Company, as it does not apply pension-based accounting.

-IFRIC23 "Uncertainties Concerning the Treatment of Income Taxes" (effective for annual reporting periods beginning on or after 1 January 2019).
+IFRIC23 "Uncertainties Concerning the Treatment of Income Taxes" (effective for annual periods beginning on or after 1 January 2019).
 It is irrelevant for the Company.